lifofernandez/UNQ-MyT-tesis/charla_humdrum/mto.96.2.7.wild.beamer.md

 must be entered manually (until a dependable machine algorithm for harmonic analysis is developed).

-## [3.4]
+## 3.4 Duración
 Each encoded note in example 1 has at least two parts, corresponding respectively to the note’s duration and pitch: an integer, and one or more upper- or lower-case letters.
 The integer represents duration via the reciprocal of the North-American note-value; for example, a quarter-note by “4” and a sixteenth-note by “16.”
 A breve (length of two whole-notes) takes the special value 0.
 Eighth-note triplets would each be allotted the integer